awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 **Note**
 *greengrass\-root* represents the path where the AWS IoT Greengrass Core software is installed on your device\.
 Typically, this is the `/greengrass` directory\.

-For more information, see [AWS IoT Greengrass Core Security Principals](gg-sec.md#gg-principals)\.
+For more information, see [AWS IoT Greengrass core security principals](gg-sec.md#gg-principals)\.

-### Certificate Authority \(CA\) Certificates<a name="ca-certificates"></a>
+### Certificate authority \(CA\) certificates<a name="ca-certificates"></a>

 Core devices and Greengrass connected devices download a root CA certificate used for authentication with AWS IoT Core and AWS IoT Greengrass services\.
 We recommend that you use an Amazon Trust Services \(ATS\) root CA certificate, such as [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem)\.
-For more information, see [CA Certificates for Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs) in the *AWS IoT Core Developer Guide*\.
+For more information, see [CA certificates for server authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs) in the *AWS IoT Core Developer Guide*\.

 **Note**
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
 Only some AWS Regions support legacy endpoints\.
-For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.
+For more information, see [Service endpoints must match the root CA certificate type](gg-core.md#certificate-endpoints)\.

 Greengrass connected devices also download the Greengrass group CA certificate\.
 This is used to validate the MQTT server certificate on the Greengrass core during mutual authentication\.
-For more information, see [Device Connection Workflow](gg-sec.md#gg-sec-connection)\.
+For more information, see [Device connection workflow](gg-sec.md#gg-sec-connection)\.
 The default expiration of the MQTT server certificate is seven days\.

-### Certificate Rotation on the Local MQTT Server<a name="gg-cert-expire"></a>
+### Certificate rotation on the local MQTT server<a name="gg-cert-expire"></a>

  Greengrass connected devices use the local MQTT server certificate for mutual authentication with the Greengrass core device\.
 By default, this certificate expires in seven days\.
 This limited period is based on security best practices\.
 The MQTT server certificate is signed by the group CA certificate, which is stored in the cloud\.